abumq/easyloggingpp/README.md

 Please note, if you are definitely not using this handler, it is always recommended to `#undef _ELPP_HANDLE_POST_LOG_DISPATCH`, so that if you are using a library that is using easylogging++ and has installed this handler is not triggering this anymore.
 (You may not know how expensive this handler is and hence blocking / delaying your log dispatches)

+ > You should NEVER log anything in this function.
+This is because you can run into recursive log-dispatching conditions where you will keep on calling the handler again.

  > Since ver.
 9.26

  [![top]
 Goto Top](#table-of-contents)